Welcome to CADRIM’s Research Hub

 Persons receiving CDRT training are expected to establish response teams within their communities and assist their local red cross society and/or their local disaster organization before, during and after a disaster.
 CDRTs are also expected to develop a CDRT plan which includes using effective methods of communicating disaster alerts and warning messages.
 CDRTs are after all meant to help their communities until assistance can be obtained from emergency personnel or work with disaster response agencies to provide assistance to their impacted communities.

-Countries Targeted:
+Countries Targeted: Belize

-Is the CDRT approach towards community resiliency effective in all phases of the Disaster Management Cycle?
+Research Question: How are CDRTs utilised in all phases of the Disaster Management Cycle?

 Research Rationale